AdiPat/llm-classifier-go/README.md

 This is a reusable Go-based LLM Classifier module designed to perform classification tasks using large language models (LLMs).
 The module is lightweight, highly efficient, and can be easily integrated into any Go-based application.

+I forsee uses for this in cases where training an ML model for classification is not possible because of lack of data, expertise, costs, or no resources.
+Good for general-purpose and ambiguous classification tasks where training data is unavailable.
+Prompts in, structured data out.

+**NOTE:** This project is work-in-progress and is under active development.

 # Features

 1. **LLM Integration:** Supports the use of various large language models.